nprasad2077/nbaStats/README.md

 # NBA Player Statistics API

-This API provides endpoints to query NBA player statistics, including both "Totals" data and "Advanced" statistical data.
+This API provides endpoints to query NBA player statistics, including both "Totals" data, "Advanced" statistical data, and Player Shot Chart data.
 Each endpoint supports filtering, sorting, and pagination options to help you retrieve exactly the data you need.

 ## Base URL